Blechnum Montanum

 Plant Description

-Blechnum montanum is an evergreen, clump-forming hard fern characterized by its erect, pinnate (feather-like) fronds that are firm and leathery to the touch.
+Blechnum montanum is an evergreen, clump-forming hard fern characterized by its erect, pinnate (feather-like) fronds that are firm and leathery to the touch Discover more about native shrubs.
 The fronds emerge from a short, erect rhizome and can reach lengths of up to 60 cm.
 Its fertile fronds are typically narrower and more erect than the sterile fronds, bearing distinctive linear sori (spore clusters) along the midrib.
 This compact habit makes it ideal for rock gardens and specialized alpine collections.

 Quick Facts